UEFA European Under-17 Championship

-The UEFA European Under-17 Championship or simply UEFA Under-17 Championship, is an annual football competition contested by the European men's under-17 national teams of the member associations of UEFA.
+The UEFA European Under-17 Championship, or simply the Euro Under-17, is an annual football competition contested by the men's under-17 national teams of the UEFA member associations.

 Spain is the most successful team in this competition, having won nine titles.
-France are the current champions.
+Portugal are the current champions, having won their 7th title following a 3–0 victory over France in the 2025 final.

 History and format

 The current competition format consists of three stages: a qualifying round, an elite round and a final tournament.
 The first stage takes place in autumn of the previous year, while the elite round is played in spring.
 The winners of each elite round group join the host team in the final tournament, played in May.

 Until the 1997 tournament, players born on or after 1 August the year they turned 17 years were eligible to compete.
 Since the 1998 tournament, the date limit has been moved back to 1 January.

 In 2001/2002 the competition was renamed European Under-17 Championship, but the eligibility rules did not change.